emily-john-noah-adlister/adlister/README.md

 }
 ```

-Replace 'USER' and 'PASS' with values specific to your environment
+Replace 'USER' and 'PASSWORD' with values specific to your environment